ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 ### Removing special character categories

 Special characters feature exposes each category as a separate plugin.
-While `SpecialCharactersEssentials` plugin could be used to conveniently include all of them, you can customize the category list by adding individual of plugins.
+While `SpecialCharactersEssentials` plugin can be used to conveniently include all of them, you can customize the category list by adding individual plugins.

 The `@ckeditor/ckeditor5-special-characters` package provides special characters grouped into the following categories: